Youth Flag football League 7V7

 18.4.
 (6U- 8U) No Blitzing and no running in the NO RUN ZONE, PASS ONLY.
 (4 sec to pass)

 18.5.
 (10U- 14U) If a team blitzes in the No Run Zone, there will be NO count!
 QB can scramble but cannot run past the original line of scrimmage must be a forward pass.

 18.5.1.
-No run zone is located from the 25-yard line to the 20-yard line and 5-yards to the end zone.
-QB may not run the ball in the no run zone (5-yards before the first down and end zone), only forward passes are allowed
+No run zone is located from the 30-yard line to the 25-yard line and 10-yards to the end zone.
+QB or any player may not run the ball in the no run zone (5-yards before the first down and 5 yards before end zone), only forward passes are allowed across line of scrimmage.

-18.7.
-Ball is spotted where the ball is at the time of the flag pull.
-The ball must break the plane of the midfield or goal line to be considered a first down or touchdown.
+18.6.
+Ball is spotted where the flag is at the time of the flag pull.

 19.2.
 (6U- 8U) No Blitzing and no running in the NO RUN ZONE, PASS ONLY.